Enjoy FREE shipping anywhere within the US!

 License / registrationFor Chapter 664 electric bicycles, the official Texas sources cited here focus on classification and equipment rules.
 If your vehicle falls outside the e-bike definition, verify the exact license and registration rules with Texas DPS and TxDMV before riding.

-Power / speed limitsThe motor must be under 750 watts and the top assisted speed must be 28 mph or less.
+Power / speed limitsThe electric motor must be under 750 watts and the top assisted speed must be 28 mph or less.
 Class 1 and Class 2 are limited to 20 mph or less, while Class 3 is more than 20 mph but less than 28 mph.

 Where you can rideStatewide ride-location rules can still vary by city, park, campus, trail operator, or private property owner.
 Always check posted local access rules before riding.